Key Differences Between Gel Mattresses and Latex Mattresses

 Also, some manufacturers use the method of swirling the gel into the liquid foam even before it solidifies.
 Adding a gel layer over the foam is another way to increase mattress coolness.

-The gel beads form pockets just like that of an open-cell mattress.
+The gel beads form pockets just like those of an open-cell mattress.
 But instead of letting the air filter through the mattress, the gel beads absorb and release heat from the sleeper's body.

-Synthetic latex, made from petroleum-based compounds, is the third type of latex.
-The main difference between synthetic latex and the natural option is that synthetic latex has less bounce and harmful chemicals.
+Synthetic latex, made from petroleum-based compounds, is an inferior type of latex.
+The main difference between synthetic latex and the natural option is that synthetic latex has less bounce and contains potentially harmful chemicals.
 Blended latex is produced with a combination of synthetic latex and a negligible amount of natural latex.

-As we said initially, both gel and latex mattresses have their pros and cons, so deciding which one is best for you can be tricky.
+As we said initially, both mattresses have their pros and cons, so deciding which one is best for you can be tricky.
 Here are the major differences between gel memory foam and latex.

 • Feel

-Gel memory foam mattress feels close to that of regular memory foam, except it's more cooling.
+Gel memory foam mattresses feel close to regular memory foam mattresses, except they're more cooling.
 Like traditional memory foam, a gel memory foam mattress is known for its ability to conform and is the most contouring material on the market.
 However, it takes a few extra seconds to sink back into your position.
 The gel infusions don't impact the foam's ability to mold itself to your shape.

 Latex foam has natural cooling properties.
 Unlike gel memory foam, natural latex is highly responsive.
 It instantly springs back to its original shape and is amazing for sleepers who toss and turn all night.